What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 How is a Multi-CDN Implemented?

-In order to implement a multi-CDN strategy, you must build partnerships with two or more CDN providers.
+In order to implement a multi-CDN strategy, you must build partnerships with multiple CDN providers.
 Look for providers that have PoPs near your target audience.
 Also, look into the costs for each to make sure they fit into your budget.

 You can check out our CDN provider comparison post to see the features and pricing of the top options on the market.